 The stroller folds with two seats attached which is not always found in the competition.
 The fold is relatively easy, if not instinctive, and after you unlock the frame (above left), it folds in on itself.
 The stroller has an auto-lock(above right) and self-stands.

 Brake testing results are 5% of the total score.

 The single-action brakes on the Xpand have a rocker-style pedal on the right side of the rear axle area.
 The pedal is easy to access and smoothly set and release without problems.
 The Pivot earns one of the best results for brakes in the group.

-Storage for two is super important which is why we gave this sub-test a weight of 20% of the total score.
+Storage for two is super important, so we gave this sub-test a weight of 20% of the total score.

-The storage bin is easy to access no matter how many seats you are using and there is good access from most sides.
-The bin fit our extra-large diaper bag but it only has a 10 lb weight limit which could be too low for supplies for two children.
+The storage bin is easy to access no matter how many seats you are using, and there is good access from most sides.
+The bin fits our extra-large diaper bag, but it only has a 10 lb weight limit which could be too low for supplies for two children.
 This is not as high as the UPPAbaby Vista v2 Double that holds up to 30 lbs.

 The usefulness of the canopies is 15% of the total ease of use result.